 Because B2B buyers make purchasing decisions on behalf of their organizations, they generally look for proof of a compelling return-on-investment (ROI).
 A lot of B2B marketing is driven by the cost opportunities a company’s product or service provides.

-Given the high dollar value of many business purchases—and the fact that most involve multiple decision-makers—the B2B selling process tends to be both logic-driven and lengthy, often unfolding over weeks or even months.
+Given the high dollar value of many business purchases—and the fact that most involve multiple decision-makers—the B2B sales cycle tends to be both logic-driven and lengthy, often unfolding over weeks or even months.

 B2C, or business-to-consumer, businesses sell their products or services directly to the buying public for personal use.
 As opposed to groups of professional buyers, B2C transactions typically involve one or two related individuals.

-Because B2C products appeal to the everyday needs of a broad range of people, B2C marketing often involves casting a wide net, through a variety of channels, to attract as many prospects as possible.
+Because B2C products appeal to the everyday needs of a broad range of people, B2C marketing often involves casting a wide net, through a variety of channels, to attract as many potential customers as possible.

-How do B2B sales professionals spend their time?
-While marketing focuses on attracting the most qualified leads (aka lead generation), sales activities are largely about nurturing and closing sales deals.
+How do B2B salespeople spend their time?
+While marketing focuses on attracting the most qualified leads (aka B2B lead generation), sales activities are largely about nurturing and closing sales deals.

 Examples of key B2B sales activities (although some of these are also relevant to B2C) include:

-With most day-to-day activities revolving around initiating and developing buyer relations, B2B deals can take a while to mature.
+With most day-to-day activities revolving around initiating and developing buyer relations, B2B deals have longer sales cycles.
 Sales reps need to be patient and structure their time around long-term returns.

 The B2B buyer’s journey